Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Author contributions

-\textbf{Author contributions:} NTL and LSM conceived the project.
-PP performed the experiment with support from LSM, HG, OM, and HZ.
-CS, OM, and BM developed the gradient device.
-NTL led the theoretical interpretation with input from HG, PP, and MDL.
-FC, HP, and MDL supervised all the work.
+NTL conceived the mechanism of collective nonlinearity.
+PP and HG performed the experiment with support from LSM, OM, and HZ.
+CS, OM, and BM developed the two layer gradient device used to control spin dynamics in the black diamond nanobeam.
+HG, ACM, PP and MM developed the single layer gradient device used to control spin dynamics in the bulk diamond sample.
+LBH fabricated the bulk diamond sample.
+NTL conducted the theoretical analysis with input from HG, PP, LSM and MDL.
+SP, ACBJ, FC, HP, and MDL supervised all the work.
 All authors discussed the results and contributed to the manuscript.